Photon-HDF5/photon-hdf5/docs/writing.rst

 Phconvert's MIT license is compatible with inclusion in both open and closed source software.

-Some user may want to save Photon-HDF5 files from an acquisition software not written in python (as opposed to converting the files later on).
+Some users may want to save Photon-HDF5 files from an acquisition software not written in python (as opposed to converting the files later on).
 Also this use case is illustrated below.